BYUcs236ta/cs236_Decker_Goodrich/Guides/General-Project-Guide.md

 2. Use a terminal to ssh into the lab machines and then compile and run your code

-Video tutorials for how to complete these steps are provided [here](https://learningsuite.byu.edu/.asQP/cid-NFdVW06sO8ih/pages/id-vxru).

 When testing your code, be sure that the command you are using to compile it is as follows: